-Energy storage lithium iron phosphate battery components
+Energy storage components cannot jump

 Large containerized energy storage system